 Questions related to mold and building inspections in Manhattan can be directed to the City of Manhattan Code Services at (785) 587-4506 or firstname.lastname@example.org.

 a.
 If the weight of the trailer and the load combined is less than 2,000 pounds, registration is optional.
 Our office recommends tagging and titling on initial purchase for proof of ownership.
 If a farm trailer hauling the farmer's own product has a load of less than 6,000 pounds, registration is optional.
 For fees on trucks with gross weight of over 16,000 pounds, call the County Treasurer's Office at 785-537-6320.

 b.
 Property tax is paid at the time of registration/title application and is determined in the County Treasurer's Office.
 The exceptions are heavy trucks, trailers, and mopeds, whose taxes are determined by the County Appraiser's Office.

 c.
 Reflectorized plate fee is $0.50.

 d.
-Sales tax will be collected in the tag office if the vehicle is bought from an individual, purchased out of state or the sales tax paid to a dealer was less than 7.30%.
-The sales tax rate is 7.30% plus a $0.50 collection fee.
+Sales tax will be collected in the tag office if the vehicle is bought from an individual, purchased out of state or the sales tax paid to a dealer was less than the sales tax rate where the vehicle will be registered.

 e.
 The fee to transfer a tag is $20.50 plus the difference in the property tax.